All Products

 Prerequisites

-• The instance is in the Running state.
+The instance must be in the Running state.

-If your subscription instance is locked because it has expired, you must first renew it.
-For more information about how to renew an instance, see Manual renewal.
+If a subscription instance is locked because it has expired, renew it first.
+See Manual renewal.

 Fees

-After you change the billing method from subscription to pay-as-you-go, the remaining balance is refunded to your original payment method.
+After switching to pay-as-you-go, the remaining balance is refunded to your original payment method using the following formula:

 Refund amount = Actual amount paid - Used resource fee